Permitting Division

 Please contact the Permitting & Engineering Division regarding your operation and emission source, as other fees may apply.
 In addition, please review the Rule 301 and Rule 302 schedules on the Rules and Regulations tab for more information.

 Imperial County APCD does not provide fillable forms for annual reports required by a Permit to Operate (PTO).
-Permittees are advised to submit a report on company letterhead which reports what is required by the operating conditions.
-The report shall clearly state the Permit Name, Permit Number, and Calendar Year Reported.
-Once complete, the report can be submitted to the Compliance Division Staff at our office, mail, or via e-mail.
+Permittees are advised to submit a report on company letterhead which reports the requirements outlined on the operating conditions.
+The annual report shall clearly state a Permit Name, Permit Number, and Calendar Year Reported.
+Once complete, the annual report can be submitted to the ICAPCD Compliance Division Staff at our office, mail, or via e-mail.

 Assembly Bill 2588: Air Toxics "Hot Spots Program"